North Fire Substation

 Wilmington North Fire Substation

 Welcome to the Wilmington North Fire Substation Project website.
-This page provides information on the planning, feasibility, and schematic design process for the Town’s proposed new fire substation, as well as key milestones and next steps.
+This page provides information on the planning, feasibility, schematic design, continued design, and future construction milestones for the Town’s new North Wilmington Fire Substation.

-In fall 2025, the Town conducted a competitive procurement for Owner’s Project Management services and selected LeftField, Inc., which was engaged in mid-October.
-During the late fall and winter, LeftField, in coordination with the Town, managed a separate procurement for architectural and engineering services, resulting in the selection of TGAS Architecture as the project’s designer.
+In fall 2025, the Town conducted a competitive procurement for Owner’s Project Management services and selected LeftField as the Owner’s Project Manager.
+During the late fall and winter, LeftField, in coordination with the Town, managed a separate procurement for architectural and engineering services, resulting in the selection of The Galante Architecture Studio as the project designer.
+Once the Project Team was fully engaged, the Town completed a feasibility and schematic design phase to confirm the space needs program, evaluate building and site concepts, develop a schematic design, prepare the project schedule, and establish a construction cost estimate and total project budget.

 LeftField, LLC – Owner’s Project Manager “OPM”